 If we have published something of interest to your readers, you can quote a small part of the content and you are required that you link back to the original story on the site from where you use it.
 You will need to maintain any links from the excerpted content you use.
 Regular reposting of our content, such as scraping, or essentially reposting our RSS feed will result in a DMCA complaint and slap upside the head.
 We wish it did not have to be that way but so much content has been copied off the site without linking back that it is now irritating.

-We don’t give people access to the email address you might provide us without your permission unless the issue at hand is one that regulators are looking into.
-In that case we may forward the information/comment you leave and email address on to government regulators to allow a regulator to contact you for more information so you can assist them, if you want, in their investigation of your issue.
+We don’t give people access to the email address you might provide us without your permission unless the issue at hand is one that regulators or a fellow journalist are interested in looking into.
+In that case we may forward the information/comment you leave and email address on to government regulators and fellow journalists to allow a regulator or journalist to contact you for more information so you can assist them, if you want, in their investigation of your issue.

 If you have asked one of the site experts a question then your question will be forwarded to them and they will see your email address.
 If you have asked for help with a particular solution such as bankruptcy, debt settlement, credit counseling, etc. then your request will be forwarded to an outside entity that will have access to your email address.

 When you submit a question through the site your email address will be automatically added to our daily email list so we can keep you posted of important debt relief issues.
 You may unsubscribe at any time with just one click.
 This site may track the IP address of visitors and it is possible that a cookie may be written to your computer to keep you logged in to the forum or comments, for example.

 We will comply with any legal request for visitor information if required to do so.
 If we reasonably suspect that you have the site for an unauthorized, illegal, or criminal purpose, you give us express authorization to share information about you, all information, and any of your activity with law enforcement.
 If you want to contact the site about this policy, use contact information on this page.